Yusuf

-Yusuf (يوسف ALA-LC) is a male name meaning "increases" (in piety, power and influence).
+Yusuf (يوسف ALA-LC) is an Arabic male name meaning "increases" (in piety, power and influence).
 It is the Arabic equivalent of the Hebrew name Yosef and the English name Joseph.
 It is widely used in many parts of the world by Arabs of all Abrahamic religions, including Middle Eastern Jews, Arab Christians, and Muslims.
 It is also transliterated in many ways, including Yousef, Yousif, Youssef, Youssif, Yousuf, Yoosuf and Yusef.
+Notable people with the name include: